thzandvl/xbox-shipping/androidApp/README.md

 ### SetupFragment.java

-This code is added to the `SetupFragment.java` file.
 For the CosmosDB connection the [REST API for CosmosDB](https://docs.microsoft.com/en-us/rest/api/cosmos-db/) is used.
 Therefore a new Java class is created to process these requests.
 Volley can be used to build the REST requests.
 For the connection to the CosmosDB REST API a resourcelink and resourceID are required which are hardcoded in the code.
 The entry that will be added to the `subscriptions` container is a `docs` object and therefore this is defined in the request.

 ```java
 final Button subscribeButton = root.findViewById(R.id.add_subscription_button);